segmentio/segment-docs/src/connections/destinations/catalog/actions-userpilot-web/index.md

 Calling `identify` from `analytics.js` will trigger the `userpilot.identify`.
 We recommend passing as much data as possible to get the most out of Userpilot.

-Data passed in the `identify` can be organized under different categories.
+Data passed in an Identify call can be organized under different categories.
-* Properties about the user such as `plan` or `userRole` to help targetting a specifc segment.
+* Properties about the user such as `plan` or `userRole` to help targeting a specifc segment
-* Properties to personalize the content of the Userpilot experiences such as `name` or `company`.
+* Properties to personalize the content of the Userpilot experiences, such as `name` or `company`
-* Properties to target users based on their lifecycle such as `createdAt`.
-This will allow you to target newly created accounts or accounts that have yet to achieve a certain feature in the user lifecyle.
+* Properties to target users based on their lifecycle, such as `createdAt`, which allows you to target newly created accounts or accounts that have yet to achieve a certain feature in the user lifecyle

 ## Track